The basics

 5. Pharmacy markups

-How to compare a charge to Medicare rates
+Comparing a charge to the Medicare rate